peterwittek/somoclu/README.md

 * Integration with [Databionic ESOM Tools](http://databionic-esom.sourceforge.net/).
 * [Python](http://somoclu.readthedocs.org/), [R](https://cran.r-project.org/web/packages/Rsomoclu/), and [MATLAB](https://github.com/peterwittek/somoclu/tree/master/src/MATLAB) interfaces for the dense CPU and GPU kernels.

-For more information, refer to the following paper:
+For more information, refer to the manuscript about the library [1].

-Peter Wittek, Shi Chao Gao, Ik Soo Lim, Li Zhao (2015).
-Somoclu: An Efficient Parallel Library for Self-Organizing Maps. [arXiv:1305.1422](http://arxiv.org/abs/1305.1422).

 Usage
 ===